← Back to Blog

 4) Add fraud filters and velocity controls

 Enable AVS/CVV checks, IP rules, and velocity limits to reduce card testing and high-risk patterns.
+For the full layered approach, see our fraud prevention stack for peptide stores.

 Fees, Reserves, and What to Expect